Morse-Bott cohomology from homological perturbation theory: Action Spectral Sequence

-In some good case like $F_pBC=0$ for $p\gg 0$, the convergence of the spectral sequence is granted and $E_\infty$ is isomorphic to the Morse-Bott cohomology.
-For example, the symplectic cohomology considered in \cite{seidel2008biased} satisfies such condition.
+In some good case like $F_p\BC=0$ for $p\gg 0$, $E_\infty$ is (non-canonically) isomorphic to the Morse-Bott cohomology.
+For example, the symplectic cohomology considered in \cite{seidel2008biased} satisfies such condition, as the symplectic action is bounded from above.